Login to Complete an Application or to Access Judging Panel.

 WINNING ENTRIES AND PUBLICITY

-The Winners of 2022 Design Awards will be notified prior to the Design Awards Virtual Celebration in November.
+The Winners of 2023 Design Awards will be notified prior to the Design Awards Celebration November 2, 2023.
 Award winners will be announced and award certificates presented to the Architect at the Design Awards Celebration.
 Additional award certificates may be provided when requested via email to firstname.lastname@example.org and will be printed and mailed after the Design Awards Celebration.
 Notification to the Architect will indicate that the project/firm will be receiving an award but will NOT indicate the award level prior to the event.
 Architect winners are requested to notify their Client, General Contractor/Construction Manager and Consultants that the project will be receiving an award, and are encouraged to invite them to the awards celebration.
 Winners are asked to refrain from publicizing their award until after the awards ceremony.

 DESIGN AWARDS CELEBRATION

-The Annual AIA Chesapeake Bay Excellence in Design Awards Celebration is scheduled for Wednesday, November 9, 2022 - time TBD.
-Check the AIACBC website in the coming months for additional information and to register for the Celebration.
+The Annual AIA Chesapeake Bay Excellence in Design Awards Celebration is scheduled for November 2, 2023.
+Check the AIACBC website (www.aia.org/chesapeakebay) in the coming months for additional information and to register for the Celebration.

 PROJECT SUBMISSION INSTRUCTIONS: